ThinkRedstone/Campaign/Setting.md

 ### The Broken Window
 Located to the right of the main street which extends outside the gatehouse.

 The only tavern at Nelgahs.
-Owned by hot-headed Lewis.
+Owned by hot-headed *Lewis*.

-Current barmaid is Aya Korem, a meter sixty and then some, green eyes and almost-black hair.
-She is unsettled by how the previous barman lost his life, but she is desperate for the job.
+Current barmaid is *Aya Korem*, a meter sixty and then some, green eyes and almost-black hair.
+She is unsettled by how the previous barman lost his life, but she is desperate for the job- Broldon was like a brother to her, and without him she has no one to turn to.
+Lewis offred her the job because he thought it might help her cope with the loss.

-Previous barman is Broldon Moltenflower, which died in an uncertain way, Gan claiming the hands of a Demon which infiltrated Nelgahs.
+Previous barman is *Broldon Moltenflower*, a Dwarf, which died in an uncertain way, Gan claiming the hands of a Demon which infiltrated Nelgahs.
+He considers himself a Brother to Aya, and she considers him the same, even though they are not related by blood.
+He was a bandit, and took Aya in after her parents died in a raid (they were both also bandits with his party).
+He and Aya were thrown to Avernus because they (and their party) `did something to offend Aton-Ka`.